braheezy/prettybox-catppuccin/README.md

     make qemu   # Create the VirtualBox machine make vbox   # Create the QEMU/Libvirt machine make all    # Create all the machines

-# Usage
-After a successful build, Vagrant can be used to launch the VM.

-    vagrant up

 # Known Issues
 - **VirtualBox**